A guide to human resource metrics

 Data without analysis and action is just numbers on a screen.
 Use your HR data to understand trends, issues, and opportunities.
 Then, take action to make changes based on your learnings.

-To make the most of your HR ROI calculations:
+To maximize your HR ROI calculations:

 - Connect the HR data to business objectives and goals.